LineSpec DSL Reference

 VERIFY Clause

-The VERIFY clause validates the actual SQL query executed by the application at runtime.
-It can be attached to any MySQL or PostgreSQL EXPECT statement.
+The VERIFY clause validates the actual query or command intercepted at runtime.
+It can be attached to MySQL, PostgreSQL, and Redis EXPECT statements.

 Use cases include: